Prepared by Ruth M. Parker

 Many spiritual events have marked the history of our church.
 Perhaps the most significant in recent years have occurred as the result a decision made in 1986 to share our facilities with New Fellowship Baptist Church under the leadership of Rev. Bertha Perkins.
 A strong relationship between the two congregations and their pastors was established and this bond continues to this day.

 In early 2000 our church started a project to remove and replace the steeple on it’s 159 year old building.
 The decision to replace the steeple was made after much thought, and many attempts to tighten up, repair, and secure the old structure.
 The condition of the structure had deteriorated badly over the years.
-Work is in progress to replace the steeple with a structure which duplicates the original style.
+Work has completed to replace the steeple with a structure which duplicates the original style.